 Quick final checks before you move forward:

-✅ Purpose validation: Will this loan improve your position — or create future stress?
+- ✅ Purpose validation: Will this loan improve your position — or create future strain?

 IN THE NEWS - Best and worst university degrees for high earning potential in the UAE